Concerns persist: Crimes against women

 The Fiji Police Force has stated that crimes against women and children remain a concern.

-In its latest statistics on the overall crime rate for last month, the Force states that 19 percent of crimes against women were sexual related while 81 percent were assault related.
+In its latest statistics on the overall crime rate for last month, the Force states that 19 percent of crimes against women were sexually related while 81 percent were assault related.

-The statistics further reveal that while 74 percent of crimes against children were sexual related and 26% assault related, they were committed in domestic settings by perpetrators known to the victims.
+The statistics further reveal that while 74 percent of crimes against children were sexually related and 26% assault-related, they were committed in domestic settings by perpetrators known to the victims.

 As police operations gear up for the busy festive season, the Acting Commissioner of Police Sakeo Raikaci has called on the Divisional Commanders to urgently address increases in serious offences.